oliver-007/studio-booking-app/README.md

 npm run dev
 ```

-The app will be reunnin on http:/localhost:5173
+The app will be running on http:/localhost:5173

 ## Features